 Meet Menah

 I am the granddaughter of Eula and RP Sirls, sharecroppers in Texas and Alabama in the 1930s, and the great-granddaughter of Rosa (formerly enslaved) and George Thrikill; and the granddaughter of Elizabeth Jean Pratt and Daniel Pratt of Freetown, Sierra Leone.
+I am the daughter of two parents with doctorate degrees.
+My father, Theodore Pratt, earned a PhD in Nuclear Physics in the 1960s from Carnegie Mellon and my mother, Mildred Pratt, earned her PhD from University of Pittsburgh.
+I am committed to helping others actualized their potential through education.

 Uncategorized